demigrigo/twitter_analysis_on_digital_humanities/README.md

 Figure 5 illustrates the scores of sentiment analysis for the 2000 tweets provided by Twitter for the time period 30 July-09 August.
 The y axis indicates the score of the analysis from 0-100, and the x axis illustrates the date that the tweets are published.
 According to the graph above on 5th August the line dramatically falls, which could possibly suggest the appearance of the negative tweets.
 Asking R for the polarity scores of the sample, it is possible for us to extract the negative tweets from the sample.
 By doing so, we receive the two negative tweets:

-“todays #followwomenwednesday =people whose work I've been looking at today as I try to find #womenshistory in #digitalhumanities @xxxxxx @xxxxxx @xxxxx @xxxxx @xxxxx (lots don't do twitter apparently!)”
+*“todays #followwomenwednesday =people whose work I've been looking at today as I try to find #womenshistory in #digitalhumanities @xxxxxx @xxxxxx @xxxxx @xxxxx @xxxxx (lots don't do twitter apparently!)”*

-The above-mentioned tweet has been retweeted twice in the sample and is considered negative since it includes the word don’t  which is a marker of negation.
+The above-mentioned tweet has been retweeted twice in the sample and is considered negative since it includes the phrase *don’t*  which is a marker of negation.

+All in all it can be concluded that, Twitter is a useful tool in the field of research.
+Researchers can apply the aforementioned-codes in order to retrieve information about the current trends.
+We hope that in the future Twitter will allow its users to investigate data which have been published longer than one week ago.
+Thus, a diachronic analysis of tweets from different periods of time might be conducted.